tuProlog/2p-kt/README.md

 * a module for using Prolog via a command-line interface, namely `repl`,

-* a module for using Prolog via a graphical user interface (GUI), namely `ide`.
+* a module for using Prolog via a graphical user interface (GUI), namely `ide`,

+* a module for using PLP (and, in particular, ProbLob) via a GUI, namely `ide-plp`.

-The modular, unopinionated architecture of 2P-Kt is deliberately aimed at supporting and encouraging extensions towards other sorts of symbolic AI systems than Prolog---such as ASP, tabled-Prolog, Problog, etc.
+The modular, unopinionated architecture of 2P-Kt is deliberately aimed at supporting and encouraging extensions towards other sorts of symbolic AI systems than Prolog---such as ASP, tabled-Prolog, concurrent LP, etc.

 Furthermore, 2P-Kt is developed as in _pure_, __multi-platform__ Kotlin project.
 This brings two immediate advantages: